 Meeting rooms can be reserved for individual studying or meeting in small groups.
-Meeting rooms are open with limited capacity to maintain social distancing.
 Tables, chairs, and computers in common areas are available without reservations.
 Learn more about meeting rooms.

 Send documents to the library's printers and pick them up when you're ready.
 Items can be sent from your computer or mobile device at home or within the library.
 You can pick up and pay for printed items at the library.
 Learn more about wireless printing.

 Curbside pickup appointments are available to pick up materials without enter the library.
 Once you receive an email confirmation that your holds are available, schedule an appointment online at least 24 hours in advance to pick them up.